 Casebrook basketball teams playing at the Bishopdale YMCA competition (10 weeks), Term 2 and 3 every Friday evening between 4.00pm to 7.30pm.

 Casebrook has four netball teams participating in the Hagley competitions.
 Two Year 7 and two Year 8 teams have been selected and are committed to weekly training sessions and practices and have been displaying a high skill set.

 This year Casebrook looked sharp on the cricket pitch.
 For the first time in years placing in the top eight out of all Canterbury Schools.
 The best part was most of the team were year seven students.
 The team are looking forward to seeing how far they can go next year.

 Rugby League at Casebrook is a real strength.
-We pride ourselves with putting together a strong competitive team.
+We pride ourselves on putting together a strong competitive team.
 Once again this year the team won the Canterbury Champs.
-League has been a huge success at our school for a while now, in fact we have only lost the one game in three years.
+League has been a huge success at our school for a while now, in fact, we have only lost the one game in three years.

 Our volleyball teams have a proud tradition of success at Intermediate school tournaments.
 They often train before school every week.

-Casebrook enters a mixed hockey team in a weekly Hagley winter sport competition, involving Intermediate schools in Christchurch.
-It is one of our main winter sports options, and is a great chance for the students to learn the necessary skill sets.
+Casebrook enters a mixed hockey team in a weekly Hagley winter sports competition, involving Intermediate schools in Christchurch.
+It is one of our main winter sports options and is a great chance for the students to learn the necessary skill sets.

-Casebrook enters both Boys and Girls football in a weekly Hagley winter sport competition, involving Intermediate schools in Christchurch.
+Casebrook enters both Boys and Girls football in a weekly Hagley winter sports competition, involving Intermediate schools in Christchurch.